qnipp/meteor-sharejs/sharejs-ace/README.md

 sharejs-ace
 ===========

 Ace editor integrated with ShareJS.
-Please see the documentation for the `mizzao:sharejs` base package.
+Please see the documentation for the `edemaine:sharejs` base package.